Bristol Beaufighter: Prototypes and refinement

 On 17 July 1939, R2052, the first, unarmed, prototype, conducted its maiden flight, a little more than eight months after development had formally started.
-The rapid pace of development is partly due to the re-use of many elements of the Beaufort design along with frequently identical components.
-R2052 was initially operated by Bristol for testing purposes while it was based at Filton Aerodrome.
+The rapid pace of development was partly due to the re-use of many elements of the Beaufort design, and frequently identical components.
+R2052 was initially operated by Bristol for testing while it was based at Filton Aerodrome.
 Early modifications to R2052 included stiffening of the elevator control circuit, increased fin area and lengthening of the main oleo strut of the undercarriage to better accommodate weight increases and hard landings.

 During the pre-delivery trials, the first prototype R2052, powered by a pair of two-speed supercharged Hercules I-IS engines, had achieved 335 mph (539 km/h) at 16,800 ft (5,120 m) in a clean configuration.
 The second prototype, R2053, which was furnished with Hercules I-M engines (similar to Hercules II) and was laden with operational equipment, had attained a lower speed of 309 mph at 15,000 ft.
 According to aviation author Philip Moyes, the performance of the second prototype was considered disappointing, particularly as the Hercules III engines of the initial production aircraft would likely provide little improvement, especially in light of additional operational equipment being installed; it was recognised that demand for the Hercules engine to power other aircraft such as the Short Stirling bomber posed a potential risk to the production rate of the Beaufighter.
-These factors had thus sparked considerable interest in the adoption of alternative engines for the type.
+This sparked considerable interest in the adoption of alternative engines for the type.

 Roy Fedden, chief designer of the Bristol engine division, was a keen advocate for the improved Hercules VI for the Beaufighter but it was soon passed over in favour of the rival Griffon engine, as the Hercules VI required extensive development.
 Due to production of the Griffon being reserved for the Fairey Firefly, the Air Ministry instead opted for the Rolls-Royce Merlin to power the Beaufighter until the manufacturing rate of the Hercules could be raised by a new shadow factory in Accrington.
-The standard Merlin XX-powered aircraft was later called the Beaufighter Mk.IIF; the planned slim-fuselage aircraft, alternatively equipped with Hercules IV and Griffon engines, the Beaufighter Mk.III and Beaufighter Mk.IV respectively, were ultimately left unbuilt.
+The standard Merlin XX-powered aircraft was later called the Beaufighter Mk.IIF; the planned slim-fuselage aircraft, alternatively equipped with Hercules IV and Griffon engines, the Beaufighter Mk.III and Beaufighter Mk.IV respectively, were not built.